-The other day, Fiancé (more or less) accidentally 'meddled' in my morning handwashing-routine.
+The other day, Fiancé accidently 'meddled' in my morning handwashing-routine.
 I didn't repeat it but became FURIOUS.

 I shouted "I hate you" at him - OMG, how horrible!
 When I don't get to do my compulsions & do NOT repeat them, I often get angry.
 I'm never angry like that, just in those situations.
-I directed my anger AT Fiancé.
 He does NOT NOT NOT deserve this - he's an ABSOLUTE keeper.
 In fact, he'd deserve a MEDAL for dealing with my OCD.

 It must be hard for him!